Aiden-Peace300/c0723-code-solutions/node-fs-readfile/node-fs-readfile-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a directory?
+  a directory is a file system cataloging structure

-- What is a relative file path?
+- What is a relative file path? a link that points to a file location on the page where the link is located

-- What is an absolute file path?
+- What is an absolute file path? the specifying the location of a file or directory from the root directory(/)

-- What module does Node.js include for manipulating the file system?
+- What module does Node.js include for manipulating the file system? fs module (file system module)

-- What method is available in the `node:fs` module for reading data from a file?
+- What method is available in the `node:fs` module for reading data from a file? read() method

 ## Notes